We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Mark their locations upon finding them, and then measure.
 If, in fact, they are 16 or 24 inches apart, then you’ve found your center stud.
 Now you’re ready to hammer or drill as needed.
 Proceed carefully and precisely, and you’ll have no regrets.

 Of course, if you prefer the DIY route, you can find wall studs without dedicated equipment.
-While not fail-proof, these three methods will come in handy if you choose to forgo using a stud finder.
+While not fail-safe options, these methods for how to find a wall stud without a stud finder will come in handy if you choose to forgo using a stud finder or don’t have one available.

 FAQs